ConnorDonegan/surveil/index.md

-The **surveil** R package provides time series models for routine public health surveillance tasks: model time trends in mortality or disease incidence rates to make inferences about health inequalities, cumulative and period percent change, and age-standardized rates.
+The **surveil** R package provides time series models for routine public health surveillance tasks: model time trends in mortality or disease incidence rates to make inferences about levels of risk, cumulative and period percent change, age-standardized rates, and health inequalities.

 **surveil** is an interface to [Stan](https://mc-stan.org), a state-of-the-art platform for Bayesian inference.